it0na72/CFF-Values-Quiz/readme.md

 - [x] Improve colour pallet + add logo on the background
 - [x] Add a start button before the questions show up, with the logo
 - [ ] Fix media queries for mobile + tablet
-- [ ] Add video at the end of the quiz
 - [x] Add condition that should only show the prize (video) if player gets 5/5 answers
 - [x] Add background music as soon as the quiz starts at 10% volume
 - [ ] Include transitions and loading effect before the next question (maybe not needed)
 - [ ] Add loading page transition with the CFF logo spinning (TBC)
 - [x] Add different questions
 - [x] Add opening page before starting the quiz explaining what the project is about
-- [ ] After the quiz, possibly add the line "While we may come from all around the world, at Classic Fine Foods we speak one language.
-That language is #OneCFF", then the video plays
+- [x] After the quiz, add completed video with all values
-- [ ] Add Stuart's video between each correct question
+- [x] Add Stuart's video between each correct question
+- [x] Added external page with all developers
+- [ ] Change developers on the last page to show after 5 seconds
-- [ ]
+- [ ] Fix centering on first button + last "Play Again" & "Check the devs" lines

 See the [open issues](https://github.com/it0na72/CFF-Values-Quiz/issue) for a full list of proposed features (and known issues).